amcat/amcat-r/README.md

 Usage
 -----

+To help you get started with the AmCAT API, please see the following how-to guides:

-See [Howto: Querying](howto/howto_query.md) for an introduction to querying and metadata retrieval.
++ [Howto: Querying](howto/howto_query.md) deals with querying and metadata retrieval.
++ [Howto: Corpus](howto/howto_corpus.md) shows how you can analyse and comparse corpora and fit LDA topic models.